Cutting cannabis: Instructions, Techniques & Care

 Cutting cannabis cuttings is a proven method of reproducing genetically identical plants and ensuring that the desired traits are retained.
 Here is a step-by-step guide on how to successfully cut cannabis cuttings:

-Choosing the right mother plant
+Selecting the right mother plant

 Cutting the cuttings

-Care after cutting
+Care after pruning

-Oblique cutting
+Bevelled cutting

-Air layering is an advanced technique in which a portion of the parent plant's stem is cut and wrapped with a moisture and nutrient absorbing medium.
+The Luftschichtung is an advanced technique in which part of the stem of the mother plant is cut and wrapped in a moisture- and nutrient-absorbing medium.
 Once roots are formed, the cut part is used as an independent clone.
 This method allows the clone to already have a well-developed root system, which can lead to faster establishment and robust growth.

 Effects on the growth and health of the plant